kuleshov-group/aml-website/index.md

 <div class="columns">
     <div class="column is-6">
         <h2>About Us</h2>
         <p>Machine learning is everywhere.
 It can predict the weather, monitor stock prices, filter junk mail, even tell the mood of a person by they way they speak.
-It transforms the way we see, enhances the way we save memories, make our lives more efficient than ever, and whether you like it or not, it is one of the biggest catchwords of our present era.
-But deep down, machine learning is all about math and statistics.</p>
+It transforms the way we see, make our lives more efficient, and whether you like it or not, it is one of the biggest catchwords.
+But deep down, machine learning is all about math, statistics, and code.</p>
         <br>
-        <p>It is crucial to understand these underlying mechanics to better apply machine learning to the real world.
-In this open machine learning course, we will tell the story of machine learning using the language of mathematics.
+        <p>In this open machine learning course, we will tell the story of machine learning.
             We are thrilled that you are here!
 Welcome to Cornell Tech’s CS 5785 - Applied Machine Learning.</p>
         <br>
         <div class = "columns">
         <div class="column is-4">